davisrbr/bsd-misuse/README.md

 ## Overview

 This repository contains implementations of various defense mechanisms against covert adversarial attacks on language models.
-The defenses are designed to detect and mitigate harmful requests while maintaining model utility for legitimate use cases.
+The defenses are designed to detect and mitigate harmful requests that are *potentially distributed across multiple users or user sessions*.
+Please [see our paper](https://www.arxiv.org/abs/2506.06414) for details.

 ## Dataset